haodafan/IBMCloudDemo-FNTPR/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 # 4.0 HOW I DEVELOPED MY CLOUD PROJECT

-*If builders built buildings the way programmers wrote programs, then the first woodpecker that came along wound destroy civilization.*
+*If builders built buildings the way programmers wrote programs, then the first woodpecker that came along would destroy civilization.*

 *-Gerald Weinberg*